ToggleCorp/littlethings/SECURITY.md

 # Security Policy

-Obviously LittleThings does not have many security vulnerabilites because they are one use programs, however, we here at Toggle take security very seriously.
+Obviously LittleThings does not have many security vulnerabilites because they are one use programs, however, we take security and your privacy very seriously.

 ## Supported Versions